occupyth3n3t/bug-bounty-notes/auth bugs/auth-002.md

 ---

 ### 💡 Key Learning
--  Send the link more than the allow number of members and then use them the system may act wied as in this case.
+-  Send the link more than the allow number of members and then use them the system may act weird as in this case.

 ---